iareeba686/recovery-companion/README.md

 # 🏥 DischargeCare AI – Recovery Companion

-## 📌 Overview
+## 📌 Project Overview

-DischargeCare AI is an AI-powered healthcare recovery assistant designed to support patients and caregivers after hospital discharge.
+DischargeCare AI is an AI-powered healthcare recovery assistant designed to help patients and caregivers understand and manage their post-discharge recovery journey.

-The application helps users understand medical information, prescriptions, medication schedules, and recovery instructions through an easy-to-use digital platform.
+The application helps users organize medical information, understand prescriptions, manage medications, create recovery plans, and receive AI-based healthcare guidance in a simple and patient-friendly way.

-By combining Artificial Intelligence with healthcare management tools, DischargeCare AI transforms complex medical information into simple, organized, and patient-friendly guidance.

 ---